 This campaign was the focus of our latest Art Copy & Code1 project to explore new app install ad formats—making them more relevant and useful for consumers, and better-performing for advertisers.

 The Google Play Store alone has more than 1 million apps2, with more added every day.
 Winning real estate on phones is harder than ever; one in 4 installed apps never get used.3 To help app marketers and growth leaders succeed, we hypothesized that letting users experience the benefits of an app before the download-and-install process would improve campaign performance.
 One of our early test cases: driving installs for Waze4, the community-based traffic and navigation app.
-By sharing Waze's real-time traffic updates—right in the ads, during the moments when consumers could most use the information—we saw conversion rates soar 865% over static creative.
+By sharing Waze's real-time traffic updates—right in the ads, during the moments when consumers could most use the information—we saw an increase in app installs with conversion rates soar 865% over static creative.
 The data also revealed some unexpected insights.

 - Use real-time data during contextually relevant moments to show users exactly what an app can do, before they even download it.